jsafrane/kubecon2019na/talk.md

 * AWS EBS volume was *attaching* forever.
 * AWS EBS volume was *detaching* forever.
-* + similar issues.
 * Very hard to reproduce.

+---

+# Volumes not attached / detached on AWS
+* Device name allocation.
+  * Managed by application.
+      * Kubernetes AWS cloud provider device allocator.
 --

-## Why?

-* Device allocation.
   * Re-using a device that was just released can lead to volume *attaching* forever.
+      * Queue of free device names.
+--
   * Devices used by force-detached volumes are unusable.
+      * Tainting nodes where attach times out.
+      * Don't force-detach volumes on AWS!
+--
+  * Mounted volumes cannot be detached (*detaching* forever).
+      * Mount propagation bugs in container runtimes.
+--
 * Eventual consistency.
-  * Can go back in time.
+  * Can go back in time!?
-* Mounted volumes cannot be detached (*detaching* forever).

----

-# Volumes not attached / detached on AWS

-##  How we fixed it?

-* Lot of workarounds in Kubernetes AWS cloud provider.
-* Still fixing it.
+--
+* Encrypted volumes.
+  * Occasionally not zeroed during creation.
+    * Kubernetes does not overwrite existing data.
+--

+We still love AWS!
 ---

 template: inverse